Liouville polarizations and the rigidity of their Lagrangian skeleta in dimension $4$: Some explicit polarisations and skeleta

-We start our computation of explicit polarizations with the simplest case, in dimension $2$.
-This case is then used in $\S$~\ref{ss:2x2} to construct Liouville polarizations on bidiscs.
-In $\S$~\ref{ss:surger} we show how certain singular Liouville polarizations can be surgered to smooth Liouville polarizations.
+We start our computation of explicit polarisations with the simplest case, in dimension $2$.
+This case is then used in $\S$\2\ref{ss:2x2} to construct Liouville polarisations on bidiscs.
+In $\S$\2\ref{ss:surger} we show how certain singular Liouville polarisations can be surgered to smooth Liouville polarisations.